 Renewable Energy.
 As noted above, wind, run-of-the-river hydroelectric, solar and landfill gas are all part of the renewable generation portfolio mix currently owned or contracted for by AMP or its Members.
-AMP operates, or owns and operates, approximately 390 MW of run-of-the-river hydroelectric power generation at existing dams on the Ohio River.
+AMP owns, operates, or owns and operates, approximately 390 MW of run-of-the-river hydroelectric power generation at existing dams on the Ohio River.
 See "OTHER PROJECTS - JV 2, 4, 5 and 6; Combustion Turbine Project" "OTHER PROJECTS - Combined Hydroelectric Projects", "OTHER PROJECTS - Meldahl Hydroelectric Project" and "OTHER PROJECTS - Greenup Hydroelectric Project" herein.

-In addition, AMP is party to a power purchase agreement for 52 MW of wind generation, purchases 58.325 MW of power and energy from solar generation facilities pursuant to a power purchase agreement between AMP and an affiliate of NextEra (the "NextEra PPA") and has developed a 3.5 MW solar facility in the City of Napoleon, Ohio.
-See "- Other Projects - Solar Electricity Prepayment Project" and "- Other Projects - Napoleon Solar Project" herein.
-In addition, TEA, acting on behalf of AMP, issued a request for proposals for up to 150 MW of additional solar energy resources in early 2021.
-AMP has entered into a non-binding term sheet and is negotiating a power purchase agreement with the selected developer.
+In addition, AMP is party to a power purchase agreement for 100 MW of wind generation, purchases 58.325 MW of power and energy from solar generation facilities pursuant to a power purchase agreement between AMP and an affiliate of NextEra (the "NextEra PPA") and has developed a 3.5 MW solar facility in the City of Napoleon, Ohio.
+See "- OTHER PROJECTS - Solar Electricity Prepayment Project" and "- OTHER PROJECTS - Napoleon Solar Project" herein.
+AMP has entered into non-binding term sheets for three potential new solar power purchase agreements, a hydroelectric project power purchase agreement and a wind power purchase agreement for up to 430 MW in the aggregate.

 Energy Efficiency In 2010, partly in connection with a consent decree (the "Consent Decree") relating to Richard H. Gorsuch Station, a now-retired coal-fired generating facility, AMP executed a 3-year contract with the Vermont Energy Investment Corp. ("VEIC") to implement a set of state-of-the-art energy efficiency services for AMP's Members.
 AMP fulfilled its obligations regarding the Consent Decree in 2013.
 VEIC is a nationally recognized leader in developing energy efficiency programs.
 The contract created an Ohio-based turnkey entity - Efficiency Smart - which utilized VEIC's technical expertise and financial incentives for participating Members to provide a portfolio of energy efficiency services to all major retail customer classes (i.e., residential, commercial, and industrial).
 AMP's contract with VEIC is performance-based, meaning a portion of VEIC's fee is at risk if the contract's performance targets are not met.
 The savings claims are verified by an independent third party evaluation, measurement and verification team headed by Integral Analytics.
-Depending on the service selections made by a Participating Member, a Participating Member may also receive a performance guarantee from VEIC.
-The contract with VEIC has been updated and renewed, and currently runs through 2024.
-The program currently has 25 participating communities and has achieved 251,697 MWh of energy savings since its inception through July 1, 2021.
+Depending on the service selections made by a participating Member, a participating Member may also receive a performance guarantee from VEIC.
+The contract with VEIC has been updated and renewed, and currently runs through 2027.
+The program currently has 25 participating communities and has achieved 287,016 MWh of energy savings since its inception through June 30, 2023.